 You can order this for children.

-Those craving for some flavor may request for chili and soy sauce to be served on the side.
+Those craving for some flavour may request chilli and soy sauce served on the side.

 3. Nasi Goreng Ladna